rakuri255/UltraSinger/README.md

 But it is usable for re-pitching ultrastar files._

 UltraSinger is a tool to automatically create UltraStar.txt, midi and notes from music.
-It also can re-pitch current UltraStar files.
+It also can re-pitch current UltraStar files and calculates the possible in-game score.

 Multiple AI models are used to extract text from the voice and to determine the pitch.